 We need to consider the lies we are believing, and the biggest lie is that this sexual experience will satisfy you.

-This is a lie from the pit of Hell
+lie from the pit of Hell

 Then David sent home to Tamar, saying, “Go to your brother Amnon’s house and prepare food for him.”
 So Tamar went to her brother Amnon’s house, where he was lying down.
 And she took the dough and kneaded it and made cakes in his sight and baked the cakes.
 And she took the pan and emptied it out before him, but he refused to eat.
 And Amnon said, “Send out everyone from me.”
 So everyone went out from him.